adambialy/ha_ansible/README.md

 Test setup 2 node corosync/pacemaker cluster with external www server.
 ----------------------------------------------------------------------

+prerequsites:

+3 nodes running ubuntu or debian.
+Simple script in nodes_setup directory will set named, haproxy and apache on nodes.
+(TODO - ansible role for setting up nodes)
+For simplicity add all nodes to /etc/hosts

 scenario:

+- tiny 2 node cluster (not ha strictly speaking as needs to be 3 nodes at least)
 - v01 & v02 - corosync pacemaker nodes (ip ending 201, and 202)
 - v03 - ub22 running apache (ip ending 203)
 - cluster has 2 virtual ip addresses (ending 204 and 205)
 - also configured 2 services in pacemaker
 - both services managed by pacemaker ocf systemd (ocf - open cluster framework)
-- two services are: - bind, - haproxy (backend pointing to node v03)
+- two services are: - dns (named) , - ldap (haproxy, backend pointing to node v03 apache)
-- each service is "bonded" with prefered ip virtual ip address
+- each service is "bonded" with prefered virtual ip address
 - each service has prefered node and "backup" node